 But the threat is still there (as detected by monitoring chat rooms, email, and other sources) and is taken seriously.
 Some groups, however, operate openly (more or less).
 These groups call themselves hacktivists (activists who use low level hacking to publicize their positions).
 A decade ago there were three hacktivist groups prominent in backing the Dark Side in the War on Terrorism: USG (Unix Security Guards), an anti-Israel alliance that claimed responsibility for many known attacks against Israeli sites, WFD (World's Fantabulous Defacers), an alliance of 12 Pakistani hacker groups that claimed (or was blamed) responsibility for hundreds of attacks (mainly against Indian sites) between November 2000 and September 11, 2001, and AIC (Anti-India Crew) another Pakistani hacker alliance that also claimed to have made hundreds of attacks against India.
 Nothing much came of these three groups or the equally boastful successors.

 Note that Pakistan has a long history with software development and hacking.
-The first computer virus to spread worldwide (the Brain virus), was created in Pakistan by Pakistani programmers.
+The first computer virus to spread worldwide (the Brain virus), was created in Pakistan by Pakistani programmers in the 1980s.
 If the Islamic world is going to recruit world class hackers for hacktivism or something more serious, the manpower was likely to come from Pakistan.
 But that never happened.
 Anyone in a Moslem country with hacker quality computer skills wants to monetize them, not risk death or life in prison supporting Islamic fanatics.
 Thus the Islamic terrorists have been dependent on Western hacktivists and not the most competent ones.

 The Islamic hactivists have an image problem, in that many of them have supported Islamic terrorist groups and urged everyone to kill infidels (non-Moslems).
 Since Islamic terrorists have proved more adept at killing fellow Moslems, you would think Islamic hacktivists would protest against this.
 Most have not and continue to ascribe the misdeeds of Islamic terrorists as part of a vast American and Israeli conspiracy.
 This attitude does not work when you are trying to create effective hacker tools either.